Thekra0/My-graduation-project/README.md

 A security-focused web application that demonstrates secure payment gateway integration using the PayPal Sandbox environment.
 This project was developed as a graduation project to showcase secure software development practices in payment systems.

-> This project is an educational prototype designed for learning and demonstration purposes.
-It is not intended for production use.

 ---

 ## Features